 Offers

-This section contains two charts: Offer acceptance rate and Offer acceptance rate over time.
-These help you understand the breakdown of candidates who accept an offer.
+This section contains two charts, as shown in the table below.
+This data helps you understand the breakdown of candidates who accept an offer.

 This chart shows the number of offers accepted and extended within the selected time period.